davidkuster/firecracker-containerd-experiment/README.md

 > Update: doing this in VirtualBox may be a red herring, and turning on nested virtualization presumably doesn't work as expected. [kvm-ok](https://manpages.debian.org/bookworm/cpu-checker/kvm-ok.1.en.html) did not fail to install - it can only be run as root.
 Running `sudo kvm-ok` on my VM now reports the following: `INFO: Your CPU does not support KVM extensions.
 KVM acceleration can NOT be used.` Unfortunately the error message from firecracker-containerd in this situation is just "unknown" instead of something useful.
 (And, `lsmod | grep kvm` is an even easier quick verification before starting.)

+> Update2: VirtualBox [doc](https://docs.oracle.com/en/virtualization/virtualbox/7.0/user/AdvancedTopics.html) indicates this should work:
+>> Oracle VM VirtualBox supports nested virtualization.
+This feature enables the passthrough of hardware virtualization functions to the guest VM.
+That means that you can install a hypervisor, such as Oracle VM VirtualBox, Oracle VM Server or KVM, on an Oracle VM VirtualBox guest.
+You can then create and run VMs within the guest VM.

 Starting from a fresh VM.